 - The default timeout period ranges from 72 hours to 168 hours.
 The system automatically adjusts the default timeout period for a node based on system loads.

 Rerun Specifies whether to allow the node to be rerun.
 Valid values: Allow Regardless of Running Status, Allow upon Failure Only, and Disallow Regardless of Running Status.
-Auto Rerun upon Error Specifies whether to automatically rerun the node when an error occurs.
+Auto Rerun upon Error Specifies whether to automatically rerun the node if an error occurs.
 This parameter appears only if you set the Rerun parameter to Allow Regardless of Running Status or Allow upon Failure Only.
-After you select this check box, the node is automatically rerun when an error occurs.
+After you select this check box, the node is automatically rerun if an error occurs.
 This parameter does not appear if you set the Rerun parameter to Disallow Regardless of Running Status.
-In this case, the node is not rerun when an error occurs.
+In this case, the node is not rerun if an error occurs.
 Number of Reruns The maximum number of reruns allowed.
 This parameter appears only if you select Auto Rerun upon Error.
 Rerun Interval The intervals at which the node is rerun after an error occurs.
 This parameter appears only if you select Auto Rerun upon Error.
 You can set this parameter based on your requirements.
 Valid values: 1 to 30.
 Default value: 30.
 Unit: minutes.
 Validity Period The validity period of the node.
 Specify the start and end dates of the validity period as required.

 Configure dependencies for the synchronization node